aliyah-inshaal/Earthquakes/README.md

-# Earthquakes
+## Predicting Earthquakes in Different Regions of Pakistan
-Data Science and Analytics project
+# Data Science and Analytics project

+# Descrption
+This project revolves around earthquake data analysis and prediction.
+Leveraging a comprehensive earthquake dataset, we delve into data visualization and build predictive models to forecast earthquake magnitudes.

+# Group members
+Aliyah Inshaal 20SW026
+Jawad Qayoom 20SW038
+Naveed 20SW060